Overview

 Summary:

-Haile is currently being mined using conventional open pit methods and OceanaGold plans to continue with current mining methods.
+Haile is being mined using conventional open pit methods and OceanaGold plans to continue with current mining methods.
 The material encountered at Haile is a combination of soft (Costal Plains Sands [CPS] and saprolite) and hard (metavolcanics and metasediments) rock units.

 CPS is loosely consolidated sand which can be mined without the need for drilling and blasting.
 Mineralization is not present in CPS thus drilling for the purposes of ore control and waste classification is not necessary.
 Saprolite is mined without blasting where possible.
 Saprolite is sampled for waste classification to meet the requirements in Haile’s Overburden Management Plan (OMP).